|Nutritional Guidelines (per serving)|

 It takes a lot of fresh, ripe tomatoes to make a Fresh Tomato Bloody Mary.
-You'll need about half a pound per cocktail, so it's really only worth doing at the height of the tomato harvest when tomatoes are both super flavorful and relatively inexpensive.
-Since the tomatoes are getting chopped and blended, they don't have to be absolutely perfect looking.
+You'll need about half a pound per cocktail, so it's really only worth doing at the height of the tomato harvest when tomatoes are both flavorful and relatively inexpensive.
+Since the tomatoes are getting chopped and blended, they don't have to look absolutely perfect.
 Some farm stands will sell big baskets of slightly dinged tomatoes for a much lower cost.
 Those would work perfectly for this recipe.
 The fresh, bright flavor will knock your socks off when compared to commercial mixes, which are made using cooked tomatoes.

 - 2 to 2 1/2 pounds fresh, ripe tomatoes

 - 1 small shallot

 - Optional: 1 small fresh hot chile (green or red)

 - 2 teaspoons fresh lemon juice (plus more to taste)